AliShiraziNejad/SurfaceML/README.md

 # Welcome!
-**SurfaceML** is developed as a solution to my friends asking me how deep learning works.
+**SurfaceML** is developed as a response to my friends asking me how deep learning works.

 The entire purpose of this is **to look at the source code of the models** and better understand how popular frameworks such as Keras, PyTorch, and Tensorflow work under the hood.